RobertZetterlund/intro-to-ai/assignment4/report.md

 - **Multinomial**: Approximatly `97.6 %` of the documents were classified correctly.
 - **Bernoulli:** Approximatly `88.8 %` of the documents were classified correctly.

-The confusion matrix below shows that both classifiers were good at classifying ham correctly, but sometimes classified spam as ham.
+The confusion matrices below shows that both classifiers were good at classifying ham correctly, but sometimes classified spam as ham.

 <p align="center">
     <img src="fig/q2_easy_ham_confusion.png">